AMS User Guide - Registering

 2. Application: To allow UK Biobank to assess: (i) whether the proposed research is likely to be approved; (ii) whether the proposed research meets the required criteria for access (including legal and ethics standards); (iii) whether the Resource contains the data and/or samples required for the proposed research; (iv) whether the amount of depletable sample required is scientifically justified; (vi) the cost of providing such data and/or samples.

-3. Access Sub-Committee (ASC) review: The ASC is a sub-committee of the UK Biobank Board, and is responsible for making key access decisions, notably those regarding the use of depletable samples, recontact or potentially contentious research.
-The ASC meets on a quarterly basis.
+3. Access Committee (AC) review: The AC is a sub-committee of the UK Biobank Board, and is responsible for making key access decisions, notably those regarding the use of depletable samples, recontact or potentially contentious research.
+The AC meets on a quarterly basis.

 4. Material Transfer Agreement (MTA): For approved applications, the MTA needs to be executed and access charges paid before release of data and/or samples to the Applicant Principal Investigator (PI).